On the Mysteries of MAX NAE-SAT: Approximation algorithms for satisfiable MAX NAE- K -SAT

 If Conjecture~\ref{C-Step} is true, i.e., the optimal rounding function is a step function, an interesting theoretical question would be whether the optimal function has a finite or or an infinite number of steps.
 We speculate that a finite number of steps is enough.

 We have made attempts to verify that the best step functions we found are at least local maxima, and that they cannot be improved by adding more steps.

 Figure~\ref{F-35} shows the effect of trying to add a second breakpoint, i.e., a third step, for $K=\{3,5\}$.
 The first breakpoint is held fixed at $a_1\approx 2.275193649773$ and the probabilities for clauses of sizes 3 and 5 are shown as functions of $a_2$.
 (The approximation ratio obtained using the best 2-step function is subtracted from these probabilities.
-(Both graphs show the same functions.)
+Both graphs show the same functions.)
 The two probabilities do cross each other around $a_2\approx 7$, but the two functions are increasing at that point, suggesting that the optimal value of $a_2$ is $+\infty$, i.e., it is not beneficial to add a second breakpoint and a third step.

-Graphs showing the effect of adding the fourth step, and possibly a fifth step around $a_4\approx 9.279617526380$, for $K=\{3,7,8\}$, are shown in Figure~\ref{F-378}.
+Graphs showing the effect of adding the fourth step around $a_3 \approx 5.228184560$ and the fifth step around $a_4\approx 9.279617526380$, for $K=\{3,7,8\}$, are shown in Figure~\ref{F-378}.
 In the graph on the left, $a_1$ $a_2$ are fixed to the optimal setting for a 3-step function, and the probabilities for clauses of sizes 3,7 and 8 are shown as a function of $a_3$.
 The graph on the right fixes $a_1,a_2$ and $a_3$ and shows the probabilities as a function of~$a_4$.
-The graph on the right seems to suggest that a really tiny improvement can be obtained by adding a fifth step.
-(Further numerical experiments, that higher precisions, need to be done to verify it.)
+It is possible that a really tiny improvement may be obtained by adding a fifth step.